Economy of Hyderabad: Retail and real estate

-The World Bank Group ranked the city as the second best Indian city for doing business in 2009.
+The World Bank Group ranked the city as the second-best Indian city for doing business in 2009.
 In 2020, the economic analysis group GaWC ranked Hyderabad in its second tier (Beta- World City) of cities by importance.
 In 2011, DTZ ranked Hyderabad as world's third most affordable office location, while Business Today ranked Hyderabad as the fourth best city to live in India.
 Hyderabad witnessed a high growth in the real estate business, making it among the top five concentrated cities for housing in India.
 In 2007–08, the city's prime residential areas of Banjara Hills and Jubilee Hills reached the highest growth percentage in India.
 The Economic Times evaluated Banjara Hills to be worth US$20.7 billion.

+Hyderabad experienced a significant construction boom beginning in the lata 2010s, especially concentrated in the western areas near its IT corridor.
+The growth was fuelled by the arrival of numerous tech companies, rising levels of foreign investment, and a growing upper-middle-class demographic.
+State-driven initiatives like the Telangana Building Permission Approval and Self-Certification System (TS-bPASS) played a key role in this expansion by simplifying the process of getting approvals for high-rise developments.

+By 2025, Hyderabad had grown to the distinction of having the second-largest number of skyscrapers in India, second only to Mumbai.
+Hyderabad features at least 20 skyscrapers rising to a height greater than 150 m, with SAS Crown being the tallest building in Hyderabad.
+The city's ever-changing skyline continues to reflect its rapid development and evolution into one of the biggest economic hubs in India.